 We are required to monitor your drinking water for specific constituents on a monthly basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
 Beginning January 1, 2004, the Mississippi State Department of Health (MSDH) required public water systems that use chlorine as a primary disinfectant to monitor/test for chlorine residuals as required by the State 1 Disinfection By-Products Rule.
-Our system has completed all of these monitoring requirements and has received no compliance violations.
+Our system has completed all of these monitoring requirements in accordance with the Mississippi State Department of Health regulations.

-Other Information:
+Additional Information: